OpenCilk/www.opencilk.org/src/doc/reference/cilkscale.md

 void wsp_dump(wsp_t wsp, const char *tag)
 ```

-Print a tagged row of the work/span measurements of `wsp` in CSV format.
-The
+Print a tagged row with the measurements of `wsp` in CSV format.
+The fields in the
-fields in the printed row are, in order: the `tag` string, work, span,
+printed row are, in order: the `tag` string, work, span, parallelism, burdened
-parallelism, burdened span, and burdened parallelism.
+span, and burdened parallelism.

-See also: [Cilkscale report
+See also: [Cilkscale work/span analysis
-output](/doc/reference/cilkscale/#cilkscale-report-output).
+measurements](#workspan-analysis-measurements-reported-by-cilkscale).

 ### C++ operator overloads